 I think this perfume may have been my most coveted.
 I finally purchased it in late Spring last year when Jo Malone was running a crazy offer on their website where you could use a lucky dip grabber to get yourself an extra item when you made a purchase over £40.
-You could cheat the system and I ended up with another 100ml perfume for free included with this purchase.
+You could cheat the system and I ended up with another 100ml perfume for free included with the purchase of the Jo Malone Pomegranate Noir perfume.

 Just like the majority of premium smaller brands, Jo Malone isn’t accessible within less than an hour and a half from my home – therefore it’s tended to be a brand that I’ve encountered when I venture to London.
 However I like to wear perfumes a few times, testing on the counter before I commit to purchasing them.
 And my stints between trying this perfume always had long pauses in between.
 When I saw that deal I decided to just take the plunge and purchase this, despite it being probably over a year since I had last given it a sniff.